hupkit/hupkit/docs/config.md

 But schema_version 2 uses some advanced features that could cause problems when not all team members use the same configuration!** See [upgrade](upgrade.md) for more information.

-Since Hubkit v1.2 it's possible to use a local configuration housed in the repository itself, see below for more information.
+Since HuPKit v1.2 it's possible to use a local configuration housed in the repository itself, see below for more information.

 Schema Version